Managing Director: Elisabeth Voelker, MBA, CHSE (bottom Lt.)

 Simulation Training originated in the flight industry after experts discovered that the majority of disasters had the root causation of poor communication and lack of knowledge regarding emergency protocols.

-Medical Simulation Training is now endorsed by IOM, Joint Comission, AAP, ACOG, and AABC.
+Medical Simulation Training is now endorsed by IOM, Joint Commission, AAP, ACOG, and AABC.
 Studies show a reduction in adverse outcomes after initiation of simulation training in all fields where they are utilized.

 Emergencies require rapid mobilization and immediate response.
 Regular simulation practice ensures that healthcare professionals have the clinical skills, situational knowledge, and communication techniques in place to provide excellent care for patients.